jerokpradeep/Gopocket_API_Documation/docs/Webhooks.md

 The Postback API sends a `POST` request with a JSON payload to the registered postback_url of your app when an order's status changes.
 This enables you to get arbitrary updates to your orders reliably, irrespective of when they happen (`COMPLETE`, `CANCEL`, `REJECTED`, `UPDATE`).
 An UPDATE postback is triggered when an open order is modified or when there's a partial fill.
 This can be used to track trades.

-!!!
-Note

-This Postback API is meant for platforms and public apps where a single api_key will place orders for multiple users.
-Only orders placed using the `app's` api_key are notified.

 ```
 For individual developers, Postbacks over [WebSocket](websocket.md) is recommended, where, orders placed for a particular user anywhere, for instance, web, mobile, or desktop platforms, are sent.